bencheeorg/benchee/README.md

 :lists.do_flatten/2                             40001 57.24 4951    0.12
 ```

+**Note about after_each hooks:** `after_each` hooks currently don't work when profiling a function, as they are not passed the return value of the function after the profiling run.
+It's already fixed on the elixir side and is waiting for release, likely in 1.14.
+It should then just work.

 ### Saving, loading and comparing previous runs

 Benchee can store the results of previous runs in a file and then load them again to compare them.
 For example this is useful to compare what was recorded on the main branch against a branch with performance improvements.